 The VF-X toy added the following accessory:

-For the 30th anniversary Yamato added “Option parts” with all releases except the VF-1A Cavaliers.
+For the 30th anniversary (look for a blue banner along the corner of the box) Yamato added “Option parts” with all releases except the VF-1A Cavaliers.
 Option parts consist of:

 10) Side/armpit covers

 11) Seat to simulate exposed pilot in battroid mode with head leaned forward (it’s a double seat for the VF-1D)

 12) Neck cover

 13) Instructions on how to use the option parts